This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-the ingredients to make cranberry sauce labeled and on a brown table.
+the ingredients to make single serve cranberry sauce labeled and on a brown table.

 How To Make Cranberry Sauce

-1. Place the cranberries in a colander and rinse them.
-Pick out and discard any damaged cranberries.
+1. Rinse Cranberries: Place in a colander, rinse under cool water, and discard any soft or damaged berries.

-2. In a 1-quart saucepan, add the cranberries, sugar, orange juice, water, and a cinnamon stick.
-Put the saucepan over medium heat, stirring occasionally to dissolve the sugar.
-When the mixture starts to boil, reduce the heat to low and simmer until the cranberries are tender and open up, about 10-12 minutes.
-The cranberry sauce will thicken as it cooks.
+2. Cook Sauce: In a 1-quart saucepan, combine cranberries, sugar, orange juice, water, and a cinnamon stick.
+Bring to a boil over medium heat, stirring to dissolve the sugar.
+Reduce to low and simmer 10–12 minutes, until cranberries burst and the sauce thickens.

 Expert Tips